Code of conduct for Azure OpenAI Service

 We prohibit the use of our Azure OpenAI Service for scenarios in which the system is likely to generate undesired content due to limitations in the models or scenarios in which the system cannot be applied in a way that properly manages potential negative consequences to people and society.
 Without limiting the foregoing restriction, Microsoft reserves the right to revise and expand the above Content requirements to address specific harms to people and society.

-This includes prohibiting content that is sexually graphic, including consensual pornographic content and intimate descriptions of sexual acts, as well as content that may influence the political process, such as an election, passage of legislation, and content for campaigning purposes.
+This includes prohibiting content that is sexually graphic, including consensual pornographic content and intimate descriptions of sexual acts.

 We may at times limit our service's ability to respond to particular topics, such as probing for personal information or seeking opinions on sensitive topics or current events.